aishwaryasabane/Python-Stock-Price-Tracker/README.md

-Using the Alphavantage API, this application will track the price of a given stock.
+Using the Alpha Vantage API, this application will track the price of a given stock.

 Input Parameters:
 - Stock symbol